Do Test Scores Help Teachers Give Better Track Advice to Students? A Principal Stratification Analysis: Abstract

 \section{Abstract}

-We study whether access to standardized test scores improves the quality of teachers’ secondary school track recommendations, using Dutch data and a metric based on Principal Stratification in a quasi-randomized setting.
-Allowing teachers to revise their recommendations when test results exceed expectations increases the share of students successfully placed in more demanding tracks by at least 6\%, but misplaces 7\% of weaker students.
-However, only implausibly high weights on the short-term losses of students who must change track because of misplacement would justify prohibiting test-score-based upgrades.
-Access to test scores also induces fairer recommendations for immigrant and low-SES students.
+Every year, over one million EU students choose a secondary school track based on teacher recommendations, yet little evidence shows this yields optimal assignments.
+Using Dutch data, we examine whether access to standardized test scores improves recommendation quality.
+We develop a Principal-Stratification metric in a quasi-randomized setting, conduct a welfare analysis that flexibly weights short- and long-term losses, and assess principal fairness by examining whether test-score access affects equity across protected attributes.
+Results are robust to replacing the Exclusion Restriction assumption underlying our main identification strategy with alternative assumptions.
+Allowing recommendation upgrades when test scores exceed expectations increases successful placement in more demanding tracks by at least 6\%, while misplacing 7\% of weaker students.
+Only unrealistically high weights on short-term losses would justify banning such upgrades.
+Test-score access also yields fairer recommendations for immigrant and low-SES students.
+Our methodology and findings contribute to the literature on algorithm-assisted human decisions.

 JEL-Code: I2

 Keywords: principal stratification; secondary school track recommendations.

 \begin{spacing}{1.5}